 Carbs – Carbohydrates should compromise about 50% of a dancers diet.
 Once carbs are ingested, they are broken down into glucose in the bloodstream then stored as glycogen in your muscles (Glycogen is the primary fuel for energy production).
 The amount of carbohydrates needed depend on your total daily energy expenditure, duration of dance, gender and environmental conditions.
 The types of carbs to include are your complex carbs (see post on Carbs) & they include: wholegrain breads & cereals, fruits, rice, pasta, low fat dairy products.
-Having carbs before and after dance is important so:
+Having carbs before and after dance is important so:* After a period of dancing, you will need to replenish your muscle glycogen stores within the 2 hours after dance.
+Ensure to have a source of carbohydrate.

 *If you are involved in long rehearsals – it is important to keep glycogen levels circulating to prevent fatigue.
 A good way to have carbs is in the form of sports drinks that contain about 6 -8% glucose.